adi-ch2019/movies-app/README.md

 Open Folder to location "src\Movies-Backend\adich.dev.movies.api" Open Terminal and do a "dotnet run"

-## Application Walkthrough

-The purpose of the application login via Auth0, View "Now Showing" Movies and further details for the plot, stills, imdbrating and so on.
-Screen by Sreen flow
-Home Page

-Login

-Movies List

-Movies Detail

 ## Azure CI/CD Results
 Continuous integration and delivery deserves its own post.
 However, I wanted to show the basic steps to deploy an Angular single page application along with a .NET Core backend.
 The key is to use the VSTS Pipelines and include Node and npm install in the right order.
 The template will install the dependencies and also build the application using the production environment settings.